 By Roy Burner - Minister of the Gospel

 The spirit of lust has blossomed forth in these latter years for many reasons.
-There is the increased availability of lustful pursuit through an electronic age.
-There is the impromptu manner of dress that encourages lust; no longer addressed by the church.
+There is the increased availability of lustful pursuit through a electronic age.
+There is little desire to curtail such activity in a society of acceptance.

 Scripture reveals that the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, choke the word, and it becomes unfruitful (Mark 4:19).
 Man has evaluated himself above the Word of God doing what is right in his own sight (Romans 1:25).